rudra-iitm-phd/rudra-iitm-phd.github.io/policy.md

 \eta(\pi_\theta)=\eta(\theta) = \mathbb{E}_{s\in S}\left[V_{\pi_\theta}(s)\right]
 $$

-Just to simplify our objective a bit, we assume that there the starting state $s_0$ is  non-random (fixed) and this is okay.
+Just to simplify our objective a bit, we assume that the starting state $s_0$ is  non-random (fixed) and this is okay.
 If this state is a probable start state or in most games where the starting state is pretty much fixed, this assumption perefectly preserves consistency in our optimization objective.

 Therefore with the new assumption, the objective now becomes :